They’re just dreams…

 “More of a concern… Permission to speak freely, sir?”

-“With the current state of the war against the Covenant, I’m wondering why a high percentage of my missions are still tasked to deal with human insurrectionists?
-The Covenant is the larger threat right now,” Michael-113 asked.
+Michael-113 didn’t hesitate, “With the current state of the war against the Covenant, I’m wondering why most of my missions are to deal with human insurrectionists?
+The Covenant is the larger threat right now.”

-The officer made direct eye contact with the Spartan, “Even with the Covenant threat, the insurrectionists are still causing problems with the UNSC… That we have to divert precious resources like you to dealing with this threat speaks volumes to the impact the Innies are having on our war effort.
-We can’t afford to have these traitors to humanity undercut us at this time during this war against the Covenant.
+The officer locked eyes on the Spartan, “Even with the Covenant threat, the insurrectionists are still causing problems with the UNSC.
+That we have to divert precious resources like you to dealing with this threat speaks volumes to the impact the Innies are having on our war effort.
+We can’t afford to have these traitors to humanity undercut us during this war against the Covenant.
 You have a stellar record in operations against the Innies.
 That’s why you’re being tasked with these missions.”

 “Understood, sir… But I would like to contribute more against the Covenant.”

-A small smile flashed on the officer’s face, “Well you’re in luck… As you’re probably aware, the Covenant has started moving against our inner colonies… Two months ago they started by attacking and invading New Constantinople.
-Vice Admiral Whitcomb has been organizing and conducting the defense of the system and planet, so far he has been fighting the Covenant to a draw with them only managing to gain a small foothold planet side for now.
-HIGHCOM is currently organizing a relief task force to reinforce the system.
-You will be assigned to the relief force to provide Spartan support to the ground forces there…”
+A small smile flashed on the officer’s face, “Well, you’re in luck!
+As you’re probably aware, the Covenant has moved against our inner colonies.
+Two months ago they attacked and invaded New Constantinople.
+Vice Admiral Whitcomb has been organizing and conducting the defense of the system and planet.
+So far, he has been fighting the Covenant to a draw with them only gaining a small foothold planet side... for now.
+HIGHCOM is organizing a relief task force to reinforce the system.
+Your assignment with the relief force is to provide Spartan support to the ground forces there…”

-The officer noted the beginning of a small smile on the Spartan’s face as he continued his briefing, “We have a secondary mission for you while you’re planet side.
-We’ve intercepted communications from several insurrectionist cells that are located on New Constantinople.
+The officer noted the beginning of a small smile on the Spartan’s face, “We have a secondary mission for you while planet side.
+We’ve intercepted communications from several insurrectionist cells on New Constantinople.
 You’re to track down these cells and eliminate them with ‘extreme prejudice’.
 Do you understand?”

 The officer saw how the half-formed smile quickly disappeared at hearing the secondary mission objectives.